deweysasser/changetool/README.md

   -o, --output="-"             File to which to send output

       --replace-in=FILE,...
-Replace version in these files
+Replace version in these files -t, --tag                    run 'git tag' with the calculated semver

 source
   -n, --max-commits=1000    max number of commits to check